The Nujabes Soundtrack that Crossed Cultures - SAMURAI CHAMPLOO

 A Tale of Two Worlds

 When 'Samurai Champloo' burst onto the scene in the mid-2000s, it shook the anime world with a blend of historical fiction and urban culture that immediately set it apart from other traditional anime.
-Known as a visionary, and the creator of anime cult classic Cowboy Bebop years, Shinichiro Watanabe decided it was time to see samurai traditions collide with graffiti art, beatboxing, and East Coast influenced hip-hop.
+Prior to the release of Champloo, animator and director Shinichiro Watanabe had already made waves with the absolute anime cult classic, Cowboy Bebop.
+The neo-noir space Western, accompanied by an iconic jazz soundtrack composed by the equally legendary Yoko Kanno and performed by SEATBELTS, cemented his reputation in the industry.

 Departure